nhimsel/project-csc3070/README.md

 ### Configuration:

-Configuration is done in `config.json`
+Configuration is done in `config.json`.

+If compiled to an exe, `config.json` should be in the same directory as the exe.

-This file should be located in the same directory as `main.py`
+If not compiled, `config.json` should be in the same directory as `main.py`.
 ##### Options

 - `api_url` - url for openai-compatible llm api (default: http://127.0.0.1:5000/v1/chat/completions)